k1LoW/tbls/README.md

   # require table comment
   requireTableComment:
     enabled: true
+    # all commented, or all uncommented.
+    allOrNothing: false
   # require column comment
   requireColumnComment:
     enabled: true
+    # all commented, or all uncommented.
+    allOrNothing: true
     # exclude columns from warnings
     exclude:
       - id